-Within MCS, there are several options for monitoring ID management activity, viewing the status of allocated IDs, and reclaiming inactive IDs.
+Within MCS, there are several options for monitoring ID management activity, including logging ID management events, viewing the status of allocated IDs, and reclaiming inactive IDs.

 MCS provides several timeout values that work together to allow you to more safely reclaim allocated IDs that are no longer in use but which have not been released.
 Use caution when reclaiming allocated IDs; if you're not absolutely sure that an ID is no longer in use, there is some risk that duplicate IDs will be issued.

 At the pool level, MCS provides two timeout options: Inactivity Timeout and Lease Timeout.
 These are pool properties, which are set when you configure a pool or edit its properties.
 At the global level, MCS provides a Communication Timeout and a Quarantine Timeout.
 These are general properties, which can be set at any time.